Inflammatory diseases in women. Causes of inflammation of the appendages

 • The use of vitamin complexes, which include vitamin A and E.

-• In the presence of manifestations, the drug Solcoseryl or sea buckthorn oil is used.
+• If there are lesions, use the drug Solcoseryl or sea buckthorn oil.

 • Antihistamines, if there are complaints of itching: Suprastin, Tavegil, Desloratadine.

-• In some cases, it is advisable to prescribe hormonal drugs for both local treatment and oral administration.
-Such treatment may be required during the treatment of patients of older age groups.
+• In some cases, it is advisable to prescribe hormonal drugs both for local treatment and for oral administration.
+Such treatment may be required during the treatment of patients in older age groups.

-The exact treatment regimen is determined on an individual basis after a comprehensive examination.
+The exact treatment regimen is determined individually after a comprehensive examination.

-In the acute course of the disease, bed rest and abstinence from sexual activity are required.
+In acute cases of the disease, bed rest and abstinence from sexual activity are required.

 Folk remedies

-• 20 g of noble laurel per bucket of water.
-Use for sitz baths in diseases of the uterus and bladder.
+• 20 g of bay laurel per bucket of water.
+Use for sitz baths for diseases of the uterus and bladder.

-• A tablespoon of St. John's wort herb pour a glass of boiling water, boil for 15 minutes, strain.
+• Pour a tablespoon of St. John's wort herb with a glass of boiling water, boil for 15 minutes, strain.
 Drink 1/4 cup 3 times a day for inflammation of the genital organs.

-• Pour a tablespoon of dried and chopped walnut leaves with a glass of boiling water.
-Insist 4 hours.
-Drink for a day.
+• Pour a tablespoon of dried and crushed walnut leaves into a glass of boiling water.
+Leave for 4 hours.
+Drink in a day.

-• Take 1 part sweet clover grass and 10 parts coltsfoot grass.
-Pour a tablespoon of the mixture with a glass of boiling water.
-Insist on a water bath for 15 minutes, cool and strain.
+• Take 1 part of sweet clover herb and 10 parts of coltsfoot herb.
+Pour a tablespoon of the mixture into a glass of boiling water.
+Leave in a water bath for 15 minutes, cool and strain.
 Drink 1/2 cup 3 times a day for inflammation of the appendages.

-• The juice of fresh aloe leaves is taken orally in a dessert spoon 2-3 times a day before meals.
+• Take the juice of fresh aloe leaves orally, a dessert spoon, 2-3 times a day before meals.

-• From vulvitis there is an effective infusion, which is prepared within an hour.
+• There is an effective infusion for vulvitis, which can be prepared within an hour.
 It will relieve both pain and unpleasant tickling.
-All other remedies for inflammation of the labia are prepared from a week to a month.
-Grind the root of badan thick-leaved, pour 200 ml of boiling water and cover the vessel with a lid.
-Leave to stand at room temperature.
+All other remedies for inflammation of the labia take from a week to a month to prepare.
+Grind the bergenia root, pour 200 ml of boiling water and cover the vessel with a lid.
+Leave to sit at room temperature.
 After an hour, you can make lotions.
-The more often the procedure is carried out, the faster the itching will pass.
+The more often the procedures are performed, the faster the itching will go away.

-• Pass the raw pumpkin through a meat grinder, squeeze the juice from the pulp and consume it in large quantities.
+• Pass the raw pumpkin through a meat grinder, squeeze the juice out of the pulp and consume it in large quantities.

-• Pour a teaspoon of blueberry leaves with 1 cup of boiling water, leave for 30 minutes, strain.
-Apply for external treatment of wounds, ulcers, as well as for douching as an astringent, antiseptic and anti-inflammatory agent.
+• Pour a teaspoon of blueberry leaves into 1 cup of boiling water, leave for 30 minutes, strain.
+Use for external treatment of wounds, ulcers, and also for douching as an astringent, antiseptic and anti-inflammatory agent.

-• An infusion of small-leaved linden flowers is prepared at the rate of 2-3 tablespoons of raw materials for 2 cups of boiling water.
-Take inside.
-For external use, pour 4-5 tablespoons of flowers with 2 cups of boiling water, insist.
-The infusion is used for inflammation of the female genital organs.
+• Prepare an infusion of small-leaved linden flowers at the rate of 2–3 tablespoons of raw material per 2 cups of boiling water.
+Take orally.
+For external use, pour 4-5 tablespoons of flowers with 2 cups of boiling water and leave.
+Use the infusion for inflammation of the female genital organs.

-• Barberry helps well: pour 1/2 teaspoon of dry roots with a glass of water, boil for 30 minutes, strain and take 1 teaspoon 3 times a day.
+• Barberry helps well: pour 1/2 teaspoon of dried roots into a glass of water, boil for 30 minutes, strain and take 1 teaspoon 3 times a day.

-• Use the flowers and leaves of the mint.
-Lasnotka is taken both internally and externally - in the form of douching for inflammation of the genital organs.
-Infusion for internal use: pour 2-3 tablespoons of herbs into 0.5 liters of boiling water in a thermos (daily rate), insist.
+• Use jasmine flowers and leaves.
+Take yasnotka both internally and externally - in the form of douching for inflammation of the genital organs.
+Infusion for internal use: pour 2–3 tablespoons of the herb into 0.5 liters of boiling water in a thermos (daily dose), leave to infuse.
 For external use, double the amount of herb.

-• Pour a tablespoon of yarrow herb with 1 cup of boiling water, boil for 10 minutes.
-Drink 1/3 cup 2-3 times a day before meals.
-Infusions and decoctions of yarrow are used as a means of hemostatic and accelerating blood clotting in external and internal bleeding (uterine bleeding from inflammatory processes and fibromyomas, intestinal, hemorrhoidal).
+• Pour a tablespoon of yarrow herb into 1 cup of boiling water and boil for 10 minutes.
+Drink 1/3 glass 2-3 times a day before meals.
+Infusions and decoctions of yarrow are used as a hemostatic agent and accelerate blood clotting during external and internal bleeding (uterine bleeding from inflammatory processes and fibroids, intestinal, hemorrhoidal).

-• The flowers of the sweet clover, the herb of the centaury ordinary, the flowers of the common coltsfoot - equally.
-Pour a tablespoon of the mixture with a glass of water, boil for 15 minutes and strain.
+• Flowers of sweet clover, herb of centaury, flowers of coltsfoot - equally.
+Pour a tablespoon of the mixture into a glass of water, boil for 15 minutes and strain.
 Take 1/3 cup 6 times a day for inflammation of the ovaries.

-• 10 g of corn columns with stigmas pour 200 ml of boiling water.
+• Pour 10 g of corn stalks with stigmas into 200 ml of boiling water.
 Prepare a decoction.
 Take 1 tablespoon every 3 hours.
-Use in women's diseases as a hemostatic, sedative, diuretic and choleretic agent.
+Use for women's diseases as a hemostatic, sedative, diuretic and choleretic agent.

-• Pour 10 g of the herb of the tripartite sequence with a glass of water at room temperature, boil in a water bath for 15 minutes, strain and cool.
-Take a tablespoon 3 times a day for uterine bleeding and inflammation of the genital organs.
+• Pour 10 g of herb tripartite into a glass of water at room temperature, boil in a water bath for 15 minutes, strain and cool.
+Take a tablespoon 3 times a day for uterine bleeding and inflammation of the genitals.

-• In inflammatory processes of the female genital organs, a decoction of blackthorn roots is used against whiter.
+• For inflammatory processes of the female genital organs, a decoction of thorn roots is used against leucorrhoea.
 Pour 5 g of roots or bark of branches with 1 glass of water and boil for 15 minutes.
-Drink in small sips like tea.
-For douching, the decoction is diluted with boiled water 1:1.
+Drink in small sips, like tea.
+For douching, the broth is diluted with boiled water 1:1.

 Every second woman in the world is diagnosed with adnexitis.
-The reason for contacting a gynecologist, as a rule, is pulling persistent pain in the lower abdomen and interruptions in the menstrual cycle.
+The reason for contacting a gynecologist, as a rule, is persistent nagging pain in the lower abdomen and interruptions in the menstrual cycle.
 Adnexitis can be of different types depending on where the inflammatory process is localized.
-The gynecologist draws conclusions regarding the diagnosis based on the tests performed, the symptoms of inflammation of the appendages in the woman and prescribes treatment according to the results of the studies.
+The gynecologist makes conclusions regarding the diagnosis based on the tests performed, the symptoms of inflammation of the appendages in the woman and prescribes treatment according to the research results.

 Before starting treatment for inflammation of the uterine appendages, it is necessary to establish the cause of its development.
-By eliminating the source of the pathological process, it will be possible to easily get rid of discomfort and irregularities in the menstruation schedule.
-Factors that cause inflammation can be infectious and non-infectious etiologies..
+By eliminating the source of the pathological process, you can easily get rid of unpleasant sensations and disturbances in the menstrual schedule.
+Factors that cause inflammation can be of infectious or non-infectious etiology.

 Pathogenic microorganisms disrupt the normal functioning of organs.
 They enter the microflora in several ways: